geoadmin/service-stac/README.md

 ## Docker

 The service is encapsulated in a Docker image.
-Images are pushed on the public [Dockerhub](https://hub.docker.com/r/swisstopo/service-stac/tags) registry.
-From each github PR that are merged into develop branch, two Docker images are built and pushed with the following tags:
+Images are pushed on the AWS elastic container registry (ECR).
+From each github PR that is merged into develop branch, two Docker images are built and pushed with the following tags:

 - develop.latest (prod image)
 - develop.latest-dev (dev image)